 Dr. Mabeya holds a MBChB in Medicine and Surgery and a MMED in Obstetrics and Gynecology from the University of Nairobi.
 He is also certified in reproductive research by the World Health Organization and served as a Fellow of HIV in Women at Brown University.

 “The backlog of patients waiting for treatment is tremendous.
 Some women have waited for over 70 years to get surgery!
 Action on Fistula will ease this backlog on a scale never before seen in Kenya.”

 Lindsey Pollaczek directs Fistula Foundation’s work in Kenya.
-As part of the Action on Fistula programme, Lindsay will coordinate delivery of the fistula surgery training programme and manage the development of a Fistula Treatment Network and outreach programme in Kenya.
-She was seconded from Direct Relief where she worked since 2006, overseeing the organisation’s Maternal and Child Health initiatives and partnerships in Sub-Saharan Africa.
+As part of the Action on Fistula programme, Lindsay coordinates delivery of the fistula surgery training programme and manages the development of a Fistula Treatment Network and outreach programme in Kenya.
+Prior to joining Fistula Foundation, Lindsey was with Direct Relief, overseeing the organisation’s Maternal and Child Health initiatives and partnerships in Sub-Saharan Africa.

 If you want to find out about ways of getting involved, or have any questions about the Action on Fistula programme, please contact the Fistula Foundation